fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ## DESCRIPTION
-The **Register-AzureRmAutomationDscNode** cmdlet registers an azure_2 virtual machine as an APS Desired State Configuration (DSC) node in an azure_2 Automation account.
+The **Register-AzureRmAutomationDscNode** cmdlet registers an Azure virtual machine as an APS Desired State Configuration (DSC) node in an Azure Automation account.

 ## EXAMPLES